 The Gujo Odori is officially recognized as one of the three most important bon festivals in Japan.
 It began during the Edo period (1603-1867) because of Yoshitaka Endo's efforts to bring the people of Gujo together irrespective of class or status.
 As a result, the Gujo Odori is famous for being especially welcoming to visitors and very tolerant of inexperienced dancers.
 The event's goal is to make friends and connect with people.

 No room at the inns

 There are 31 nights of dancing between July and September.
 And night means night: the dances go from dusk to dawn.
 The peak is a four-night frenzy in mid-August.
-During this time tens of thousands of people gather in Gujo, packing the streets and hotels.
+During this time hundreds of thousands of people of people gather in Gujo, packing the streets and hotels.
 Check out the schedule here

 In Gujo the party seeks you